Guilherme-G-Cadilhe/Guilherme-G-Cadilhe/README.md

   <br>

 **Extremely motivated Front-End Developer, in constant personal development, and with a thirst for knowledge.
-Experienced in several small projects and eager to learn.<br>
+Experienced in several projects and eager to learn.<br>
 Falling more and more in love with programming, with the mission of being able to use technology to positively affect the lives of many people and to be able to help in some way everyone who walks the long journey of programming.**

 - 🏫 Currently on Analysis and Systems Development College at Cruzeiro do Sul.
-- 🧠 Learning everything i can, at the moment im advancing my knowledge of JavaScript and Node.js.
+- 🧠 Learning everything i can, at the moment im advancing my knowledge of JavaScript and Praticing with API.
 - 📚 Life is a constant learning journey, every day, every moment.
 - 💬 Every tip and help is welcome ;)
 - 🐉🎲 Games, Calisthenic, Nerdy and everything that is good.